borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 **Possible effects:**
 -- people would spend more prudently (it imposes discipline), and would take only calculated risks/credits
 -- lower time preference, long-term mindset, less consumerism of junk goods (no overconsumption)
--- real wages that keeps purchasing power with mild price deflation leading to greater prosperity
+-- real wages that keep purchasing power with mild price deflation leading to greater prosperity
-&nbsp;&nbsp;(no need to ask for raise just to keep up with inflation)
+&nbsp;&nbsp;(no need to ask for raise just to keep pace with inflation)
--- fair distribution of economic growth by removing silent regressive Tax via inflation
+-- fair distribution of economic growth by removing silent regressive Tax known as inflation
 &nbsp;&nbsp;(no [**Cantillon effect**](https://whatismoney.info/cantillon-effect-bitcoin/){:target="_blank"} - those close to printing machine benefit the most, financial elite;
-&nbsp;&nbsp;;&nbsp;Today we have socialized loses nad privatized gains)
+&nbsp;&nbsp;&nbsp; As opposed to today's system were we have socialized loses and privatized gains)
 -- simplified savings (also there is power of simplicity in Bitcoin architecture)

 ### Upcoming period